lxndrblz/anatole/README.md

 ### Robots.txt

 If you want Hugo to generate a robots.txt, you will have to set the `enableRobotsTXT` in the `config.toml` to `true`.
-By default a robots.txt, which allows search engine crawlers to access to any page, will be generated.
+By default, a robots.txt, which allows search engine crawlers to access to any page, will be generated.
 It will look like this:

 ```text
 User-agent: *